dubzzz/fast-check/website/blog/2023-09-17-whats-new-in-fast-check-3-13-0/index.md

 ## Null prototype

 Most objects inherit from the prototype of `Object` but not all.
-By inheriting from it, they make users able to call methods such as `toString` or `hasOwnProperty` on them.
+By inheriting from it, they make users able to call methods such as `toString` or `hasOwnProperty` on them (and many others).

 You don't have these methods on an instance created using: